 - Only lower yourself down as far as you feel comfortable

-- Don’t let your heels lift off the ground
+- Don’t let the heels lift off the ground

-- Your knees should travel over toes or slightly outside them.
+- Knees should travel over toes or slightly outside them.
 Avoid knee valgus or letting your knees bow in

-- Hold your arms out straight in front of you during the movement to keep yourself balanced
+- Arms can be held out straight in front during the movement to keep balanced

 For more detail, see: Proper Form for Body Weight Squats

 Want to add in some work for your mid section?
 Take a look at the plank challenge.